-- TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models. - 1.
-With the monitor placed facedown inside the box, tear open the packaging bag along the tear line.
+- TIP: Consider the placement of the monitor, because surrounding light and bright surfaces might cause interfering reflections. - NOTE: The procedures for attaching a monitor stand might be different on other models.

-Slide the top of the mounting plate on the stand under the upper lip of the recess in the back of the panel (1).
+1. With the monitor placed facedown inside the box, tear open the packaging bag along the tear line (1), and then slide the top of the mounting plate on the stand under the upper lip of the recess in the back of the panel (2).